Doug Fister: Retirement

 On February 13, 2019, Fister announced his retirement from professional baseball.

 Pitching style

-Fister threw four pitches, and was mainly a groundball pitcher.
+Fister threw four pitches and was mainly a groundball pitcher.
 His two seam fastball was thrown at 88–91 mph.
 His other pitches were a cutter (85–87 mph), a curveball (73–79 mph), and a changeup (80–84 mph).
 The curveball was his best swing-and-miss pitch, with a career whiff rate of over 30%.
 Fister finished third and fourth in 2010 and 2011, respectively, in lowest walks per nine innings ratio.

 Fister ran 10 mi on days he did not pitch.

-Fister stands 6 ft 8 in and was among the tallest players in the major leagues.
+Fister stands 6 ft 8 in tall and was among the tallest players in the major leagues.

 Personal life

 Fister and his wife have two daughters.
+Fister shares a middle name with his brother, father, and grandfather.